-We aspire to offer quality training, and be the most trusted, accessible provider of leadership, workplace culture, conflict resolution, and communication skills resources.
+We aspire to be the most trusted, accessible provider of quality training and resources on the topics of leadership, workplace culture, conflict resolution, and communication skills.

 While what follows is not exhaustive nor in any particular order, these are the core assumptions and beliefs that guide our approach to the development of our materials: